 6.1.
 Authority

-Under the provisions of Article VIII of the Bylaws for ICANN, the ASO is responsible advising the ICANN Board with respect to policy issues relating to the operation, assignment, and management of Internet addresses.
+Under the provisions of Article 9 of the Bylaws for ICANN, the ASO is responsible for advising the ICANN Board with respect to policy issues relating to the operation, assignment, and management of Internet addresses.

 Under the provisions of the ICANN Address Supporting Organization MoU, the Address Council is tasked to perform this task.